Inmate who miscarried after deputies stopped for coffee reaches $480K settlement - NewsBreak

 She was then given a ride to Anaheim Global Medical Center in a patrol car instead of an ambulance, but not until deputies stopped for coffee at a local Starbucks, the lawsuit alleged.

-When Quinones finally reached the hospital, her fetus did not survive.Pool contractor who stole millions, left massive holes in homeowners’ backyards gets 30 years
+When Quinones finally reached the hospital, her fetus did not survive.Pool contractor who stole millions, left massive holes in homeowners’ yards gets 30 years

 The lawsuit accused deputies of acting with “deliberate indifference” toward Quinones’ civil rights and her medical condition, the Orange County Register reported.